marklogic/nifi/docs/components/controller-service.md

 your MarkLogic app server is 8004, a more useful name might be "marklogic-8004".

-After setting the above properties, the controller service will now be in a valid state and can then be enabled by clicking on the lightning icon.
+After setting the above properties, the controller service will now be in a valid state and can then be enabled by clicking on "Enable" (lightening icon).